 Hello, glad you could join us for the Wikiprogress week in review - a handful of headlines that have caught our eyes over the last week.
 You can find all news articles and blog posts on the progress community in the Wikiprogress Community Portal.

-See more and contribute to the Wikiprogress article on Gross National Happiness
+See more and contribute to the Wikiprogress article on well-being

-See more and contribute to the Wikiprogress article on social cohesion
+See more and contribute to the Wikiprogress article on urbanisation

 On gender equality

-See more and contribute to the Wikigender article on violence against women
+See more and contribute to the Wikigender article on gender equality in Zambia

-That’s all from us this week.
-We hope you tune in the same time next week.
+We hope you will tune in the same time next week.
 In the meantime, if anything interesting passes your desk that you would like to see in the next Wikiprogress week in review, please tweet it to us @Wikiprogress or post it on our Facebook page.